Vccccc/mynote/books/ostep/ostep.md

 of the process.
 >2. **Registers**.
 Also part of the process's machine state are **registers**; many instructions explicitly read or update registers and thus clearly they are important to the execution of the process.

 Note that there are some particularly special registers that form part of this machine state.
 For example, the **program counter(PC)**(sometimes called the **instruction pointer or IP**) tell us which instruction of the program is currently being executed; similarly a **stack pointer** and associated **frame pointer** are used to manage the stack for function parameters, local variables, and return address.

+Finally, programs often access persistent storage devices too.
+Such I/O information might include a list of the files the process currently has open.